 If you want to increase C drive by shrinking nonadjacent partition E, there's an additional step to move partition D towards right.

-2. Increase system C drive with another disk
+2. Increase C drive space/size with another disk

 If there's no other data partition or not enough free space on the same disk, the method above is invalid.
 No software can add space to C drive from a separate disk, because the size of a physical disk is fixed.
-Don't worry, there are still 2 ways to increase C drive space for your Windows 2016 server.
+In this situation, there are still 2 ways to increase C drive space for Windows 2016 server.

 ① If there's no other partition on the system disk, you need to copy this disk to a larger one, and then expand C drive with additional disk space, follow the steps in the video: